Traditionally, content proofreading is a separate task from editing.

 They are almost correct, but technically wrong.

-I make it a practice to get these right in my own writing by remembering that I would want another author to write the exact titles of my own articles and books.
+I make it a practice to get these right in my own writing by remembering that I would want another author to write the exact titles of my own articles, books, and videos.

 8. Verify days, dates, and times of events